by Assistant Fitness & Marketing Director, Rachael Ling

 This is how many calories you should be consuming in order to lose 1 lb a week.

 A word of caution: If you find this final number to be below 1,200 calories you should consider increasing your activity level.
-Even if we ate perfectly every day, every meal, it becomes extremely tough to eat a balanced enough diet to maintain appropriate health and avoid nutritional deficiencies with such a low caloric intake.
+Even if we ate perfectly every day, every meal, it becomes extremely tough to eat a balanced enough diet to avoid nutritional deficiencies with such a low caloric intake.